-If your like me, I can walk into a room, look around and instantly know that something is missing.
+If you’re like me, I can walk into a room, look around and instantly know that something is missing.
 All the components of design are there such as color, furniture, and accessory items, but the entire room just feels a little flat.
 What’s missing?
 Texture!

 For what ever reason, texture seems to sometimes be an afterthought when it comes to interiors and yet its the thing that makes a room pop.
 It’s what brings a perfectly fine design up to enviable levels.
 Here are my thoughts and ideas on texture.